Meerasoni21/Battery-Indicator/README.md

 # Battery Indicator App

-This is a battery indicator app which is used to know battery percentage of the system.
+This is a battery indicator app used to know the system's battery percentage.

 **Technologies used:**